LuckyRathore911/Triweb-Learning/NodeJS/InterviewQuestions/README.md

   - authorization
   - business logic

-12. Scenerios when node.js works and the client\*server interaction is not needed.
+12. Scenerios when node.js works and the client-server interaction is not needed.

-- changes in database
+- transferring data from one database to another
 - automatic emails (birthday wishes, etc.), push notifications, etc.

 13. Node.js with MySQL or MongoDB?

-- when "read" operations are more then prefer MongoDB, eg, user data in e\*commerce website.
+- when "read" operations are more then prefer MongoDB or any NoSQL database, eg, user data in e-commerce website.
-- when "write" operations are more then prefer MySQL, eg, transaction details.
+- when "write" operations are more then prefer MySQL or any SQL database, eg, transaction details.

 14. REPL

 - Read Eval Print Loop
-- a loop is created to try small features after writing "node" in the command prompt, which is exited by ".exit" or twice "Ctrl + D"
+- a loop is created to try small features after writing "node" in the command prompt, which is exited by ".exit" or twice "Ctrl + D" or twice "Ctrl + C"

 ```bash
 > a=5